-Britain records new death from MERS virusJuly 4th, 2013 in Diseases, Conditions, Syndromes /
+Britain records new death from MERS virusJuly 4, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 A Qatari man has died in a British hospital from the Middle East Respiratory Syndrome (MERS) virus which has been causing increasing alarm among world health experts, officials said Thursday.